 Azure Resource Manager narrows the role assignments that apply to this user or their group and determines what roles the user has for this resource.

-If the user doesn't have a role with the action at the requested scope, access is not granted.
-Otherwise, Azure Resource Manager checks if a deny assignment applies.
+If the user doesn't have a role with the action at the requested scope, access is not allowed.
+Otherwise, any conditions are evaluated.

-If a deny assignment applies, access is blocked.
-Otherwise access is granted.
+If conditions are met, access is allowed.
+Otherwise access is not allowed.